nebari-dev/nebari/docs/source/installation/login.md

 ### Add user from the command line

 To make adding users easier for new QHub deployments, there is a QHub command that can help.

 > NOTE: If you changed the initial_root_password for Keycloak this method will not work.

 > NOTE: This method is primarily used by developers as a quick workaround.
+> NOTE: If you changed the initial_root_password for Keycloak this method will not work.
+> NOTE: This method is primarily used by developers as a quick workaround.